yatesdr/warlogix/docs/ui-tabs.md

 <img width="390" height="183" alt="image" src="https://github.com/user-attachments/assets/edbc5d29-5709-4d14-8c15-89021fc3df97" />

 When you select a UDT tag, press `Enter` to expand it and see its members.
-Each member can be independently enabled for publishing.
+Each member can be independently enabled for publishing, or the entire UDT can be published, or some combination of both if desired.

 **Ignore List:** Mark volatile UDT members (timestamps, counters, heartbeats) as "ignored" using `i`.
 Ignored members are still included in published data but don't trigger republishing when they change.
 This reduces message volume for frequently-changing status structures.